christopherdoer/rio/x_rio/README.md

 This package generalizes [ekf_rio](../ekf_rio) and [ekf_yrio](../ekf_yrio) for multi radar sensor setups and provides a faster implementation using approximated radar clones.
 We used an instantaneous approach which can provide yaw aiding without scan matching.
-An evaluation with the [Multi Radar Inertial Datasets JGN 2022](https://christopherdoer.github.io/datasets/multi_radar_inertial_datasets_JGN2022) shows that x_rio achieves even better accuracies than the state of the art VIO framework [VINS (no loop closures)](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
+An evaluation with the [Multi Radar Inertial Datasets JGN 2022](https://christopherdoer.github.io/datasets/multi_radar_inertial_datasets_JGN2022) shows that x_rio achieves even better accuracies than the state of the art VIO framework [Stereo VINS (no loop closures)](https://github.com/HKUST-Aerial-Robotics/VINS-Fusion).
 We highly outperform VINS regarding runtime as x_rio with a single radar sensor runs >125x and even with two radar sensors almost 90x faster than VINS!

 Check out our paper for more details [x-RIO: Radar Inertial Odometry with Multiple Radar Sensors and Yaw Aiding](https://christopherdoer.github.io/publication/2022_02_JGN2022).